Operational Tips for VFR and IFR in Europe

 Taxiing around is one of the most risky parts of flying!

-I am not talking about getting lost (which happens routinely to the best pilots - you need to have the map ready and 100% sorted before starting up, and not be afraid of asking ATC if in any way unsure); I am referring to damage to aircraft; yours or somebody else's.
+I am not talking about getting lost.
+That too happens routinely to the best pilots - you need to have the map ready and 100% sorted before starting up, and not be afraid of asking ATC if in any way unsure.
+I am referring to damage to aircraft; yours or somebody else's.
 It is easy to ding somebody's wingtip and the damage is easily into 4 digits or more; if in any doubt regarding the clearance, shut down, keys out of the ignition, towbar out, and move the aircraft by hand, with somebody watching.
-If this annoys somebody behind you, ignore them... unlike you, they are almost certainly renters and they can walk away from damage.
+If this annoys somebody behind you, ignore them... unlike you, they are possibly renters who can walk away from damage.

-The best precautions are: Upon arrival, if visiting, always ask ATC for a hard surface parking.
+The best precautions are: Always ask for a hard surface parking.
+Ask for this when initially contacting the airport and ask for it again upon arrival.
 They may not have any but it is always worth a try.
-Before departure, walk around the aircraft and walk up the likely taxi path leading away from the parked position, checking for potholes, and picking up any stones bigger than about 1cm.
+Before departure, walk around the aircraft and walk up the likely taxi path leading away from the parked position, checking for potholes, and picking up any stones bigger than about 2cm.
 If there is a grass/concrete transition nearby, inspect it for the best point at which to cross it, and cross it at an angle of say 45 degrees.
 When taxiing, the visibility of hazards ahead will be limited but if you see Apollo-sized rocks lying on the taxiway (historically, Elstree EGTR had one of the finest collections of these, until the CAA shut it down until they did something) then get up a bit of speed before you get to them, and idle the engine when driving over the top, to minimise the chance of the prop sucking them up.

 The above advice is not over the top.
 In one case I know of personally, a renter started up with the towbar still in place, took a 20 x 20mm chunk out of a blade, threw the bent towbar away where it would not be found, went for a flight, came back and said nothing... and vanished.
 If you are an aircraft owner, this is the kind of "diligent" culture you will encounter in some places.
 So if in any doubt, as I say above, stop, get out, and use the towbar.